omsheladia/GSoC-Blogpost/index.md

 # GSoC 2022 Blog

-## The blog contains about all the contributions I made and the progress I made in the course of time till the mid-evaluation i.e. 25th - 29th July 2022.
+## The blog contains about all the contributions I made and the progress I made in the course of time till the final-evaluation i.e. September 2022.

 # Chapter 0
 ### Pre-GSoC Phase